 Questions to Ask:

-- “I’d love to understand where our offering fell short so we can improve it”
+- “I’d love to understand where our offering fell short so we can improve it.”

+You can ask these questions on a call and then reprise them in your closed-lost follow-up.
 Use this feedback to brainstorm with your team about new ways to deliver or show value.
 Share insights with marketing that help them understand how the market is thinking about the problem you’re trying to solve.
 Consider ideas to improve the sales narrative and materials.

 How Other Functions Can Support Sales in Objection Handling

 It’s naive to think that successful sellers are just naturals at handling objections.
-The reality is successful sellers are often the ones who were best trained and supported by other functions and roles with things like sales collateral, talk tracks, feedback.
+The reality is that successful sellers are often the ones who were best trained and supported by other functions and roles with things like sales collateral, talk tracks, and feedback.
 It truly takes a village to handle all of the objections your sellers will face.

-And, almost every team at your organization has a role to play.
+And almost every team at your organization has a role to play.

-Product Marketing & Sales Enablement
+Product Marketing and Sales Enablement

 The data and analytics team should work hard to help reps make an ROI case and measure the effectiveness of the product.
-They should build credibility through thought-leadership and, when necessary, by joining calls to dispel concerns about ROI or value.
+They should build credibility through thought leadership and, when necessary, by joining calls to dispel concerns about ROI or value.

 Many companies assign an executive sponsor to major deals so that they can handle objections with people at the top or continue to make the prospect feel special.
-Executives play a big role in building trust when handling objections and their presence can especially demonstrate commitment to key prospects in highly competitive deals.
+Executives play a big role in building trust when handling objections, and their presence can especially demonstrate a commitment to key prospects in highly competitive deals.